HAN-Siyu/LncFinder/R Package/README.md

 LncFinder can also be installed simply by entering command <code>install.packages("LncFinder")</code> in R, and an appropriate version with all dependencies will be installed automatically.

+#### V 1.1.4 Released

+* References Updated.
+Original paper for EIIP is cited:

+  *Lalović, D. and Veljković, V., 1990.
+The global average DNA base composition of coding regions may be determined by the electron-ion interaction potential.
+Biosystems, 23(4), pp.311-316.*

+  The authors appreciate Dr Veljković's comments and suggestions.

 #### V 1.1.3 Released
 * Bugs fixed.
 * References updated.